Student Affairs

 All student requests made under this policy should be conducted with a commitment to academic integrity.
 The institutional (instructor and administrative) response to such requests should also be done in a manner to provide reasonable accommodation.
 All parties operating under this policy shall conduct themselves in accordance with the organizational values of Kanikoriio.

-2023-2024 Student Handbook
+2024-2025 Student Handbook

-Click Here to Download the 2023-2024 Student Handbook
+Click Here to Download the 2024-2025 Student Handbook

-From the start, Six Nations Polytechnic had a clear vision about the contribution we could make to both our home community and the international community.
+From the start, Six Nations Polytechnic had a clear vision of the contribution we could make to both our home community and the international community.
 Our unique education mission was first articulated in the founding statement of philosophy and belief, written by Harvey Longboat, a Six Nations educator and traditional leader, in 1994.
 This philosophy speaks to the need for an educational institution with a strong commitment to environmental sustainability, language, culture, and ensuring that Haudenosaunee people have the tools to succeed in the two worlds we find ourselves in:

 2024-2025 Academic Calendar